6 Eco-friendly Brands That Work Best At Go Green Design

 TOTAL Eco-challenge with the aim to engage people and organizations to preserve and sustain the environment has created a platform that helped in dissemination of information and mobilizes physical resources, as well as coordination of corporate sponsorship resources with low-budget urban and rural projects.

-TOTAL Eco-challenge has run extensive education campaigns on the best species to plant in different areas and for different purposes, and how to prepare the ground, plant and nurture seedlings for most successful results.
+TOTAL Eco-challenge has run extensive education campaigns on the best species to plant in different areas and for different purposes, and how to prepare the ground, plant and nurture seedlings for the most successful results.

 This has been possible through the partnership with various stakeholders, community-based organizations, corporates, schools as well as individuals.